Paul-Cheeseman-Java/my-meetapp/README.md

 A dummy account is setup (with both username/pw as Test) which has associated data loaded to enable the sites functionality to seen without the need for any data entry.

+Please be aware that as part of the responsive design in smaller view sizes update & delete options are omitted to provide the most effective layout within the limited space.

 ##### Features
 * The site is themed and device responsive.
 * The site has functionality which shows users when it is safe to delete contacts and companies.